maticnetwork/bor/README.md

 - New release announcements and discussions can be found on our [forum page](https://forum.polygon.technology/).
 - Polygon improvement proposals can be found [here](https://github.com/maticnetwork/Polygon-Improvement-Proposals/)

+### Contribution guidelines

+Thank you for considering helping out with the source code!
+We welcome contributions from anyone on the internet, and are grateful for even the smallest of fixes!
+If you'd like to contribute to bor, please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.

+From the outset we defined some guidelines to ensure new contributions only ever enhance the project:

+* Quality: Code in the Polygon project should meet the style guidelines, with sufficient test-cases, descriptive commit messages, evidence that the contribution does not break any compatibility commitments or cause adverse feature interactions, and evidence of high-quality peer-review.
+Code must adhere to the official Go [formatting](https://golang.org/doc/effective_go.html#formatting) guidelines (i.e. uses [gofmt](https://golang.org/cmd/gofmt/)).
+* Size: The Polygon project’s culture is one of small pull-requests, regularly submitted.
+The larger a pull-request, the more likely it is that you will be asked to resubmit as a series of self-contained and individually reviewable smaller PRs.
+* Maintainability: If the feature will require ongoing maintenance (e.g. support for a particular brand of database), we may ask you to accept responsibility for maintaining this feature
+* Pull requests need to be based on and opened against the `develop` branch.
+* PR title should be prefixed with package(s) they modify.
+  * E.g. "eth, rpc: make trace configs optional"

 ## License

 The go-ethereum library (i.e. all code outside of the `cmd` directory) is licensed under the